 Habitat Heroes

-To mark Outdoor Classroom Day, we’re calling on children and young people all over the country to be a habitat hero!
-Join us on Thursday 23 May and take part in a nationwide activity to get outdoors, discover the homes for wildlife around you, and together we'll start to create a picture of the different types of spaces we have in schools, colleges and nurseries across the country.
+We’re calling on children and young people all over the country to be a habitat hero!
+Take part in this activity to get outdoors and discover the homes for wildlife around you - together we're creating a picture of the different types of spaces we have in schools, colleges and nurseries across the country.

 Habitat Heroes is also a great first step to prepare for mapping your site – so you can understand what you already have and focus your efforts on where it could be improved for both people and wildlife.